 [16] 3GPP TS 22.101: "Service aspects; Service principles".

+[17] Hao, Feng, and Paul C. van Oorschot.
+"SoK: Password-Authenticated Key Exchange--Theory, Practice, Standardization and Real-World Lessons."
+Proceedings of the 2022 ACM on Asia Conference on Computer and Communications Security.
+2022.

+[18] Joern-Marc Schmidt, RFC 8125: “Requirements for Password-Authenticated Key Agreement (PAKE) Schemes”, April 2017, available online at https://datatracker.ietf.org/doc/rfc8125/

 3 Definitions of terms, symbols and abbreviations

 This clause and its three subclauses are mandatory.
 The contents shall be shown as "void" if the TS/TR does not define any terms, symbols, or abbreviations.